-- Double click "Substance Identity" displays the chemical identification information. - The user should note that existing names of the target chemical are presented in different colours.
-This indicates the reliability of relation CAS-Name for the target chemical(see next screen shots). - The workflow on the first module is now complete, and the user can proceed to the next module.
+- Double click "CAS Smiles relation" displays the chemical identification information. - This indicates the reliability of relation CAS-Name for the target chemical(see next screen shots). - The workflow on the first module is now complete, and the user can proceed to the next module.